jimburton/haskell-webservice/README.md

 ## Installation

-**If you are using Windows, you should install CygWin and use the CygWin terminal instead of the Windows command prompt, as this has been known to cause problems with cabal.**
+**If you are using Windows, you should install CygWin and use the CygWin terminal instead of the Windows command prompt, as several of the packages you need require a bash-like environment.**

-**If you are working on this code in the labs, do not install it on a Windows drive (e.g. `~/W_DRIVE` or `~/M_DRIVE`), as cabal is known to have problems with Windows network shares too.**
+**If you are working on this code in the labs, do not install it on a Windows drive (e.g. `~/W_DRIVE` or `~/M_DRIVE`), as cabal is known to have problems with Windows network shares.**

 To set the project up you need to start by making sure that you have the latest version of `cabal-install` on this machine: